thom9258/The-Spell-Tome/README.md

 ### th_allocator

-th_allocator allows the creation of easy-to-use memory allocation techniques.
+th_allocator allows the creation of easy-to-use memory allocation strategies for lifetime-management, code-readability and pointer-deobfuscation.
 The allocators are memory aligned and thread-safe unless specifically disabled.
 The allocators are also stdlib.h free, meaning they are ideal for embedded systems with no heap to allocate from.